ibm-cloud-docs/secure-infrastructure-vpc/overview.md

 - Key management: Adds key management by integrating the {{site.data.keyword.keymanagementservicefull_notm}} service or the {{site.data.keyword.hscrypto}}.
 These key management services help you create, manage, and use encryption keys to protect your sensitive data.
 - Edge networking: Isolates and speeds traffic to the public internet by using an edge VPC in a specific location, if enabled
 - Flow Logs and Activity tracking: Integrates these services to enhance the observability and auditing of your VPC infrastructure.
+- Adds landing zone VPC CRNs to an existing CBR (Context-based restrictions) network zone if the existing CBR zone ID is specified.

 For more information about the components of VPCs, see [VPC concepts](/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-concepts).
+For more information on how to create custom CBR (Context-based restrictions) zones and rules, see [CBR module](https://github.com/terraform-ibm-modules/terraform-ibm-cbr).
+Also refer [Pre-wired CBR configuration for FS Cloud](https://github.com/terraform-ibm-modules/terraform-ibm-cbr/tree/main/modules/fscloud) submodule to create default FSCloud compliant coarse-grained CBR rules.

 ## VSI on VPC landing zone
 {: #overview-vsi}